semaphoreP/codeastro/index.md

 # ​Schedule

- The workshop will held in-person (TBA on Caltech campus) and virtually over Zoom.
+ The workshop will held in-person at Caltech and virtually over Zoom.
 Structured activities will occur from 9am-noon (PDT) each day.
 The rest of the time is unstructured and participants can work on their packages at their own pace.
-Due to some date conflicts, we are scheduling the last day of the workshop to be on a Saturday, which will only consist of two morning activities.
-Please consdier attending the workshop even if you cannot make it to the Saturday session.
+A [detailed schedule and local Caltech logsitics are available here](details.html).
 Topics covered each day are as follows:

 | Tuesday 6/21   | Wednesday 6/22  | Thursday 6/23  | Friday 6/24  | Saturday 6/25   |
 | :------------ | :------------ | :-------------- | :------------- | :------------ |